astroumd/lmtoy/docs/parameters.md

 The pipeline and instrument specific scriptS all have a **--help** and **-h** option as a reminder to the keywords and their defaults where applicable.

-Command line keyword that do not belong to the instrument (e.g. band= for RSR) are just ignored.
+Command line keywords that do not belong to the instrument (e.g. band= for RSR) are just ignored.

 ## Filename Conventions